 With most of the internet service providers (Comcast Xfinity, AT&T Internet, etc.) hoping to use their wireless modem to control your “smart” home, having a wired internet setup can be more challenging today.
 The following steps will help you navigate this process so that you don’t have the privacy, security and health risks associated with the powerful WiFi modems these companies provide.

-Step 4: Programming your router is very easy.
-There are basic setup instructions in the box (just a few initial steps) and there is a CD that comes with the router if your computer has a CD drive.
-The CD will do the installation (or you can download the file) and you will just need to set a password for your home network.
+Step 4: Programming your router is typically very easy.
+There are basic setup instructions in the box (just a few initial steps).
+This typically comes with a CD or a webpage that you can access that will allow you to set your network password and settings.

 Step 5: For PC computers and TV’s, you can simply plug the Ethernet cables into the devices.
 If you use Apple computers and tablets, you will need an adapter to get the Ethernet to your Macbook Air or iPad.
 The best option is the Thunderbolt to Gigabit Ethernet Adapter.
 Just make sure your device has a Thunderbolt port.
 If not, then get a USB to Ethernet adapter.
 You can also get this extra USB port with an Ethernet adapter.
 Here is a basic ethernet adapter for Windows.
 It is now also possible to wire an iPad and iPhone, which I outline in this article.

 Turn off all WiFi and Bluetooth on Your devices:

 Step 6: Now that you have wired internet in your home, there are just a couple things left to do.
 You will want to turn off the WiFi and Bluetooth functions on your laptop (turning off the Airport for Macs and putting PCs in airplane mode).
 This will keep it from radiating and searching for a network while you work on the device.
 I also suggest that you get an external keyboard and mouse, such as this one, so that you are not directly contacting your computer all day while you work.
 This will help you from feeling drained while working on the computer.